confluentinc/cp-all-in-one/README.md

 <a href="cp-all-in-one-community"><img src="images/cp-all-in-one-community.png" width="400"></a>
 </p>

-# In Action
+# Additional Resources

-To see these `cp-all-in-one` examples in action, see the automated demos in https://github.com/confluentinc/examples/tree/latest/cp-quickstart .
+* To see these specific `cp-all-in-one` Docker Compose files in action, see the automated demos in https://github.com/confluentinc/examples/tree/latest/cp-quickstart .
 There is one automated demo for each of the above Docker Compose files.

-# Additional Resources

 * [confluentinc/examples](https://github.com/confluentinc/examples): curated list of end-to-end demos that showcase Apache Kafka® event stream processing on the Confluent Platform, an event stream processing platform that enables you to process, organize, and manage massive amounts of streaming data across cloud, on-prem, and serverless deployments.